YAQU PACHA at the Species Conservation Days in Duisburg, Düsseldorf, and Karlsruhe

-This year, YAQU PACHA was once again represented with information stands at the species conservation days at Duisburg Zoo, Düsseldorf Aquazoo and Karlsruhe Zoo.
-Numerous visitors took the opportunity to find out directly about our work and the situation of endangered aquatic mammals in South America and Mexico.
+Once again this year, YAQU PACHA was represented with information stands at the Species Conservation Days at Duisburg Zoo, Aquazoo Düsseldorf, and Karlsruhe Zoo.
+Numerous visitors took the opportunity to find out more about our work and the situation of endangered aquatic mammals in South America and Mexico.

-We were particularly pleased with the great interest shown by families and children, who asked questions at our stands, picked up information material and enthusiastically chose our YAQU PACHA cuddly toys.
-With their purchase, visitors directly support our projects - and at the same time take a piece of species conservation home with them.
+We were particularly delighted by the keen interest shown by families and children, who asked questions at our stands, took away information material, and enthusiastically chose our YAQU PACHA soft toys.
+By making a purchase, visitors directly support our projects—and at the same time take home a piece of species conservation.

-The Species Conservation Days are a valuable platform for us to bring people closer to our projects, raise awareness of endangered species and show that species conservation can only succeed if we work together.
-We would like to thank the teams from Duisburg Zoo, Aquazoo Düsseldorf and Karlsruhe Zoo for the invitation and the excellent organization of these important events.
+The Species Conservation Days are a valuable platform for us to raise awareness of our projects, educate people about endangered species, and demonstrate that species conservation can only succeed if we work together.
+We would like to express our sincere gratitude to the teams at Duisburg Zoo, Aquazoo Düsseldorf, and Karlsruhe Zoo for the invitation and the excellent organization of these important events.

 Many thanks also to the teams at the YAQU PACHA information stands: